 Perioral Dermatitis

 Traditional Chinese Medicine Treatment for Perioral Dermatitis

+In my practice, I treat perioral dermatitis by looking beyond the surface rash and addressing the internal patterns that are driving the inflammation.
 Every patient has their own experience.
-The acupuncture treatment must be personalized to you.
+The Chinese medicine treatment must be personalized to you.

+Perioral Dermatitis